revel/revel.github.io/manual/results.md

 Called within an action (e.g. "Controller.Action"),
 [Controller.Render()](https://godoc.org/github.com/revel/revel#Controller.Render) does two things:

- 1. Adds all arguments to the controller's `RenderArgs`, using their local identifier as the key.
+ 1. Adds all arguments to the controller's `ViewArgs`, using their local identifier as the key.
- 2. Executes the template "views/Controller/Action.html", passing in the controller's `RenderArgs` as the data map.
+ 2. Executes the template "views/Controller/Action.html", passing in the controller's `ViewArgs` as the data map.

 If unsuccessful (e.g. it could not find the template), an [ErrorResult](https://godoc.org/github.com/revel/revel#ErrorResult) is returned instead.